Search Engine Tricks for Finding Translations on the Internet

 Search for your term along with the names of your source language and target language in various languages.
 An OR should be placed between the variants in the various languages.

-NOTE: Remember that Google imposes a limit of 10 words in its searches.
+NOTE: Remember that Google may sometimes impose a limit on the number of words in its searches.
 If you overstep this limit, the words at the end of your search string will be ignored.

 Example: Finding an English translation of the Italian "raccomandata A.R.":